bleroy/3d-junkyard/DecentUSB/readme.md

 The DecentUSB Host aims at being a low-cost extension for Atari 8-bit computers that brings USB, Bluetooh and Wifi capabilities to the platform.
-It's open source both in hardware and software to allow for the community to easily build new features.
+It's open source both in hardware and software to allow the community to easily build new features.

 The device is a multi-function interface to keyboards, gamepads or memory devices in a single board that costs less than $15 to build.

 The Raspberry Pi Pico has been a fantastic booster for retro-computer extensions.
-Its fast PIO state machines and its extremely low price enable applications involving precise timing of signals at a very cheap price point and without involving FPGAs, which also means a lower barrier to entry.
+Its fast PIO state machines and its extremely low price enable applications involving precise timing of signals with a much lower barrier to entry than FPGAs.

 Specifically, the Pico-W can act as a USB host, a Bluetooth host, and a WiFi card.
 By connecting it internally to the relevant Atari 8-bit buses and signals, we can interface modern